Portfolio

 Approach

-• Coordinated production across four time zones with staggered review cycles
+• Coordinated production across time zones and review cycles

 • Produced localized video and experiential assets for each market